Global Settings

 Settings managing the storage of the parameters of the DB connection.

 On the pgCodeKeeper -> DB Store settings page, there is a list of entries for connection to databases.
-To upload the connections list from a file, click import_db Import connection list and select the required file containing the connections.
-You can also save a connections list to a separate file.
-To do that, click export_db Export connection list.
+To upload the connections list from a file, click

-Click add_obj to add a storage.
-The DB credentials dialog will appear, in which you should specify the parameters of the connection data: host, port, DB name, user, password, DB group, connection type, as well as forbid recording to DB and select the DB type (PostgreSQL or MS SQL).
+to add a storage.
+The DB credentials dialog will appear, where you should specify the parameters of the connection data: host, port, database name, user, password, database group, connection type, as well as forbid recording to DB and select the PostgreSQL (for PostgreSQL or Greenplum), MS SQL or ClickHouse database type.
 For MS SQL, you can specify a domain.
 If the MS SQL database type is selected, the trust MS SQL certificate, parameter will be set by default.
 This parameter can be disabled.
 You can specify the name of the record manually.
 To do this, disable the Auto-generate option.

 Note